piejesu-quitollis/kotd-shop-history/README.md

 # KOTD Weapon History Tracker

-Web application that tracks weapon prices and statistics from the Kick Open The Door (KOTD) game using Reddit data.
+Web application that stores store history from the Kick Open The Door (KOTD) game and displayes it.

 ## Setup